jsreport/docs/docs/phantom-pdf.md

+﻿**The [phantomjs](http://phantomjs.org/) project is archived.
+There are, and will be security issues rising!
+We recommend to migrate to the jsreport default [pdf printing using chrome](/learn/pdf).**

-﻿The `Phantom-pdf` recipe uses the [phantomjs](http://phantomjs.org/) screen capture feature to print HTML content into PDF files.
+The `Phantom-pdf` recipe uses the [phantomjs](http://phantomjs.org/) screen capture feature to print HTML content into PDF files.
 This approach is very productive in defining report templates, and also the most used one with jsreport.

 The `Phantom-pdf` recipe is capable of rendering any HTML and JavaScript you provide.
 This means you can also use external JavaScript libraries or canvas to print visual charts.